linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 - Can you think of more?!?!?

 ### The Obigatory Graphic:  See the Time Series Potential of GDELT
 The Walkoff:  Every post needs a graphic.
 Below, you'll see a simple time series graphic that charts the magnitude of our target CAMEO code and feature id (normalized by total hour count) through time.
 We see an obvious uptick in activity later in the day, led by a complete lack of activity.
-0900 UTC is about 1700 PHT; we were getting automatic extractions within a few hours of some event happening in some remote village in the Phillipines, we are getting automatic data!
+0900 UTC is about 1700 PHT; we were getting automatic extractions within a few hours of an event happening in a remote village in the Phillipines!
+We don't cover it, but GDELT extactions assign responsibility to groups (**ABU SAYYAF** automatically extracted), organizations (**GOVERNMENT TROOPS AND POLICE** automatically extracted) and places (**HOSPITAL** automatically extracted in addition to city/state names).

 I welcome your thoughts/comments/corrections.
 My basicaly thought is, since we have a geoname entry for nearly every city on the planet, we can run this analytic ad finitum on each CAMEO code and each feature id; the only limitations are compute power and storage.
 Now, the graphic (using my Economist matplotlib style):